 Because seriously, when it comes to summer, there is nothing better than enjoying an outdoor cookout with family and friends and showing off your hard-earned skills.

-Barbecue is the world’s oldest cooking method and has become ingrained into the American lifestyle.
+Barbecue is the world’s oldest cooking method and has become ingrained into the American lifestyle since well before you were born.
 In fact, according to the Hearth, Patio & Barbecue Association (HPBA), “7 in 10 U.S. adults own a barbecue grill or smoker”.

 That’s pretty amazing when you consider it.
 I mean, what the heck are those other three adults thinking right?

 You can see more statics about the popularity of barbecue in the following article from HPBA here: 2020 State of the Barbecue Industry

 Let’s face it, most people just use the term “Barbecue” when speaking of anything cooked on a grill, but true barbecue is different from grilling and smoking foods.